Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Open a new Form or an existing one.

-3. Display the Property Sheet (View - ->Properties).
+3. Display the Property Sheet (View -> Properties).

 4. Change the Back Color Property Value to 0.

-5. Select the Command Button Tool from Toolbox and draw a Command Button in the Footer Section of the Form.
+5. Select the Command Button Tool from the Toolbox and draw a Command Button in the Footer Section of the Form.

 6. Display the Property Sheet of the Command Button.

-8. Select the Rectangle Tool from Toolbox and draw a rectangle around the Command Button as shown in the sample design below:
+8. Select the Rectangle Tool from the Toolbox and draw a rectangle around the Command Button as shown in the sample design below:

 9. Give a little more gap, between the button and the rectangle at the bottom and the right side than above and left, giving it a feel that the Command Button is in a raised state.